 - Combine dough ingredients in the bread machine according to manufacturer’s instructions.
 Use 4 cups of flour to start.
 Add more flour in case the dough is too wet.
 Program for Dough and allow the machine to do its magic.

-- Combine icing ingredients in a small mixing bowl, stirring with a wooden spoon until combined.
+- Combine the powdered sugar and 1 to 2 tablespoons milk in a small mixing bowl, stirring with a wooden spoon until combined.
 Glaze baked rolls with icing.

 Note: Some readers have had to add up to 1 cup more flour.
 This may depend on how you measure flour, what combination of whole wheat to unbleached you use, and the humidity in your part of the country.